rsksmart/RSKIPs/IPs/RSKIP144.md

 Both _parallel sublists_ and _sequential sublist_ values are equal to `(block gas limit/ N+1)`.

-The gas used in each sublist must be treated similar to the how the gas limit was treated.
-The sum of the gas limit of all the transactions in a sublist cannot exceed the sublist's gas limit.
+The gas limit in each sublist must be treated similar to the how the block gas limit was treated.
+The sum of the gas used of all the transactions in a sublist cannot exceed the sublist's gas limit.

-> As a result, the cumulative gas than can be used per block is the block gas limit.
+> As a result, the total gas than can be used per block is equal to the block gas limit.

-> In consequence, the transaction gas limit can be as maximum `sequentialSublistGasLimit`
+> In consequence, the maximum gas used by a transaction is the sublist gas limit.

 ## New block extension header field